ktbs/ktbs/doc/source/tutorials/install/install-ktbs-with-virtuoso.rst

   you can for example use the Docker image provided at https://hub.docker.com/r/joernhees/virtuoso/, and ensure that both ports 8890 and 1111 are accessible to kTBS.

-* You need the client ODBC library for accessing Virtuoso.
+* You need the client ODBC library for accessing Virtuoso, as well as development files for ODBC and Python.
   On Debian/Ubuntu Linux, you can get it with::

-    apt-get install libvitodbc0
+    apt-get install libvirtodbc0 unixodbc-dev python2.7-dev

 * Add the following lines in ``~/.odbc.ini`` or ``/etc/odbc.ini``::